 The US Women's Open (71st) conducted by the USGA (July 7-10).
 First-time major championship winner Lang (USA) beat Anna Nordqvist (Swe) in a 3-hole aggregate playoff: Lang: 12 (E); Nordqvist: 15 (+3; including a 2-shot penalty at the second hole).
 [CordeValle GC, San Martin, Calif.].

 Played as the inaugural Manulife Financial LPGA Classic (June 21-24).
-First-time LPGA Tour winner Lang (USA) beat Hee Kyung Seo (S Kor) at the third playoff hole.
+26-year-old Brittany Lang (USA) beat Hee Kyung Seo (S Kor) with a birdie at the third playoff hole, to record her first LPGA Tour win.
 Inbee Park (S Kor) was eliminated at the second playoff hole and Chella Choi (S Kor) at the first.
 [Grey Silo Golf Course, Waterloo, Ontario, Can].